nixvigilia/react_travel_advisor/README.md

 - improve security by using environment variables
 - creating user interfaces using material ui
 - google maps api
-- fetching data using rapid api
+- fetching data from rapid api
 - real-time weather

 ## Technologies Used